abdelkimo/or-tools/doc_sources/MANUAL/source/manual/LS.rst

 The files inside this directory are:

-..  only:: draft

 - :file:`Makefile`.
-    - :file:`jobshop.h`: This file contents the ``JobShopData`` class that records the data for job-shop problem instances.
-This file is used throughout all the examples.
+- :file:`jobshop.h`: This file contains the ``JobShopData`` class that records the data for job-shop problem instances.
+This file is used throughout all the job-shop examples.
 - :file:`report_jobshopdata.cc`: a simple program to report the content of job-shop problem instances in JSSP or Taillard's formats.
 - :file:`abz9`: a job-shop problem instance in JSSP format.
 - :file:`20_5_01_ta001.txt`: a job-shop problem instance in Taillard's format.
 - :file:`first_example_jssp.txt`: our first example in JSSP format.
 - :file:`jobshop.cc`: A basic exact implementation of the disjunctive model with ``IntervalVar`` and ``SequenceVar`` variables.
-    - :file:`dummy_ls.cc`: A very basic example to understand the API of Local Search in or-tools.
+- :file:`dummy_ls.cc`: A very basic example to understand the API of Local Search in *or-tools*.
-    - :file:`jobshop_ls.h`: 2 basic ``LocalSearchOperator``\s for the job-shop problem.
+- :file:`jobshop_ls.h`: two basic ``LocalSearchOperator``\s for the job-shop problem.
-    - :file:`jobshop_ls.cc`: A basic implementation of Local Search the 2 ``LocalSearchOperator``\s defined in the corresponding header file.
+- :file:`jobshop_ls.cc`: A basic implementation of Local Search the two ``LocalSearchOperator``\s defined in the corresponding header file.
 - :file:`dummy_ls_filtering.cc`: The example :file:`dummy_ls.cc` extended with filtering.

-    The files of this chapter are **NOT** the same as the ones in the :file:`example` directory even if there were inspired by them.
+The files of this chapter are **NOT** the same as the ones in the :file:`example` directory even if they were inspired by them.
 In particular, job-shop instances with only one task per job are accepted (not that this is extremely useful but...).

 ..  only:: html

 ..  rubric:: Content:

 ..  toctree::
     :maxdepth: 2